KEBQS/Getting_and_Cleaning_Data/README.md

 4. Appropriately labels the data set with descriptive activity names.
 5. Creates a second, independent tidy data set with the average of each variable for each activity and each subject.

-Steps on how to work the script to create tidy dataset
+## Steps on how to work the script to create tidy dataset

 Download the zip file into your Working Directory (the filepath is the same as your Working Directory in R).
 You'll have a UCI HAR Dataset folder.
 Put run_analysis.R in the parent folder of UCI HAR Dataset, then set it as your working directory using setwd() function in RStudio.
 Run source("run_analysis.R"), then it will generate a new file tidydataset.txt in your working directory.

-Dependencies
+## Dependencies

 run_analysis.R file .
-It utilizes reshape2 and data.table.
+It utilizes reshape2 and data.table packages

+## How to run the code

 Run the code in R